edawu11/VeloEV/README.md

-# VeloEV: Evaluation and Visualization for RNA Velocity
+# VeloEV: Evaluation and Visualization for RNA Velocity benchmarking

 **VeloEV** (Velocity Evaluation) is a comprehensive Python toolkit designed for benchmarking, evaluating, and visualizing RNA velocity methods.
 It streamlines the workflow into three core modules: **Post-processing**, **Evaluation**, and **Visualization**.